zhaojh329/oui/docs/uci/README.md

 ```
 This is the basic structure of the UCI configuration page.

-Once created, the `oui-form` component loads the UCI configuration file specified by the `config`
+Once created, the `oui-form` component loads the UCI configuration file specified by the `uci-config`
 property by calling ubus.
 The form is then generated from the subcomponent.

 ## Form Validation